 It was heartening to see people from all communities and walks of life existing peacefully together in one area.
 Most of them love to have their picture taken, while their friends look on and make fun of them being models.
 Manjit is an outstanding source of knowledge and entertaining guide.
 An added bonus is that he takes fabulous photos of tour participants and provides them free of cost!

-Calcutta Photo Tours runs walking tours every day.
+Calcutta Photo Tours conducts walking tours every day.
+At least two people are required per tour.
 The tours last for approximately three hours, and cost 1,750 rupees for adults and 1,000 rupees for children under 12 years.
+Exclusive tours cost 3,500 rupees for adults and 2,000 rupees for children.
 Pick-up from your hotel is possible at an additional charge.
 Recommended starting time is 6 a.m. in summer and 6.30 a.m. in winter for the best lighting and ambiance.
 However, times can be altered to suit you.
-A minimum of two people are required to go on the tours.
 More information is available from the Calcutta Photo Tours website.

 See images from the walking tour on Facebook.

-As is common in the travel industry, the... writer was provided with complimentary services for review purposes.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
+As is common in the travel industry, the writer was provided with complimentary services for review purposes.
+While it has not influenced this review, Tripsavvy believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.